 The disorder has significant socioeconomic effects as well.
 Jemec et al documented, in the Danish population, an average of 2.7 lost work days per year due to hidradenitis suppurativa (overall workdays lost was 7.5).
 The general self-reported level of health, which is well correlated with more objective parameters of morbidity, was also significantly worse among hidradenitis suppurativa patients than healthy control subjects.
 The mean Dermatology Life Quality Index (DLQI) score for hidradenitis suppurativa is higher than for previously studied skin diseases, indicating significant morbidity for those affected.

 Hidradenitis suppurativa usually occurs in otherwise healthy individuals, and, very rarely, it can begin before puberty.
-The disease onset is insidious, with early symptoms of pruritus, erythema, and local hyperhidrosis.
+The disease onset is insidious, with the earliest sign being erythema.
 Later, the lesions become painful.
 Arthropathy associated with hidradenitis suppurativa may present with variable clinical features, ranging from asymmetric pauciarticular arthritis to a symmetric polyarthritis and/or polyarthralgia syndrome.[1, 2]

 The diagnosis is primarily clinical, and biopsy is rarely required, especially in well-developed lesions.
 The consensus approach has deemed that 3 key elements are required to diagnose hidradenitis suppurativa: typical lesions, characteristic distribution, and recurrence.
 Based on 3 premises, a set of typical lesions, called primary lesions, was compiled, as follows: